agaparkg/weather-app-react/README.md

 ## Weather App React

-This project is deployed to Heroku [Click here open Weather App](https://github.com/facebook/create-react-app).
+This project is deployed to Surge.sh [Click here to open Weather App](http://smelly-growth.surge.sh/).

-### The Celsius to Kelvin Conversion Formula

 ### How to convert Kelvin to Fahrenheit?